Silviculturalist/CoRegistrationGame/README.md

 ![Confirm Save Dialog](materials/readme_supporting/confirm_save.png)

 Success Dialog: Appears after the main GUI/Pygame window closes (if plots were processed).
-Show Files: Opens the output folders (./Trees, ./Transformations) in your file explorer but keeps the dialog open.
+Show Files: Opens the output folders (selected output folder, ./Transformations) in your file explorer but keeps the dialog open.
 Continue: Closes the main application window and returns you to the Startup Menu to process another stand or exit.
 Exit: Closes the main application window and terminates the entire program.
 Closing the dialog via the 'X' button also performs a full exit.

 ![Success Dialog](materials/readme_supporting//show_files_dialogbox.png)

-Viewing End Results: The saved CSV files in subfolders to the output folder contain the final adjusted tree coordinates and transformations.
+Viewing End Results: The saved CSV files in the selected output folder contain the final adjusted tree coordinates, while transformation logs are stored in `./Transformations`.

 ### Plot Breakout
 Selecting the button `New Plot from Polygon` will open a new window with all points from Layer 1 shown to the same scale as you have currently in the *Pygame Viewport*.